Groups

 St. Mark’s Chapter of The Episcopal Church Women (ECW)

-The Episcopal Church Women (ECW) of the Diocese of Southeast Florida is part of the church-wide organization of Episcopal Church Women, a ministry of and for women, through which they are called and empowered by grace to serve our Lord in prayer, action, study and fellowship.
+ECW is a ministry of and for women, through which they are called and empowered by grace to serve our Lord in prayer, action, study and fellowship.